 Exabeam is supergreen

-Whitehat Security had a ultra cheesy pitch man screaming “there are SQL injections out there!”
+Whitehat Security had an ultra cheesy pitch man screaming “there are SQL injections out there!”

 You know what else is out there, owls.
 Shiver.

 RSA booth had a work-simulator again.
-This was a dumb idea last year, and it did not get any less dumb this year…right?
+This was a dumb idea last year and it didn’t get any less dumb this year… Right?

 Chaos engineering is where complex systems are tested with unexpected or aberrant behavior to see how it reacts.
 Observers then analyze those reactions to plot out recovery and reaction strategies.